Sindhurarangineni/Sindhura/README.md

-Demo project for using OpenCV from a generated Java binding (Bytedeco's jars made with JavaCPP)
+Demo project for using OpenCV from a generated Java binding made with [Bytedeco's](http://bytedeco.org/) JavaCPP technology.

 On the command line, run: